jennymyzhang/safe-portfolio/README.md

 I implemented market capitalization, beta, standard deviation and expected return analysis to evaluate the expected relative volatility of each stock.

-Technologies used: Python, yfinance, Numpy, Pandas, Matplotlib
+Technologies used: Python, yfinance, NumPy, Pandas, Matplotlib